dtzxporter/DTZxPorterLanding/_tools/vega.md

 - 2.00 - Completely rewritten, cross platform.
 Fixes for various models, animations, textures failing to export, better FBX support, and more.
 - 2.01 - Animations are properly marked as looping/additive.
 Fix for single channel images writing as full RGBA.
 Fix text overflow.
 Add progress text over progress bar.
 Add "Exporting..." status for assets.
 - 2.10 - Fixed issue exporting some textures that would cause an 'Error'.
 Fixed issue with some UVs on some static models.
 Added ability to preview models, materials, and images using 'P'.
+- 2.11 - (Windows only): Fixed a crash that would happen when performing certain actions on the UI on windows.